muhammad-usama-sardar/rats-sec-cons/draft-sardar-rats-sec-cons.md

 using dedicated keys chaining back to the trust anchor for remote attestation.

 ### Missing definitions
-{{-rfc9334}} uses the term Conceptual Messages without proper definition.
+{{-rfc9334}} uses the term Conceptual Messages in capitalization without proper definition.

 ### Missing Roles and Conceptual Messages
 * Identity Supplier and its corresponding conceptual message Identity are missing and need to be added to the architecture {{Tech-Concepts}}.